 A Strong Government Emphasis on R&D Investment

-Japan has long been a face of national commitment to research and development; since 2000, Japan has ranked in the top three countries for total % of GDP devoted to research and development practices.
-For every 1,000 employees in Japan, 10 are research professionals engaged in the “conception or creation of new knowledge, products, processes, methods, and systems.”
+Japan has long been a face of national commitment to research and development.
+For over 20 years, Japan has ranked in the top three countries for total % of GDP devoted to research and development practices.
+As of 2018, for every 10,000 employees in Japan, 53 are research professionals, making Japan first among all G7 nations for its ratio of researchers to civilians.

-Businesses can expect to find strong support for research and development activities in Japan; many municipal governments offer incentives packages to foreign companies who establish a research and development center in designated special economic development zones.
+Businesses can expect to find strong support for research and development activities in Japan: many municipal governments offer incentive packages to foreign companies who establish a research and development center in designated special economic development zones.
 Various municipal governments in Japan also offer incentive packages to foreign companies who hire skilled domestic labor as part of their business expansions.
 More details regarding these incentives can be found HERE.

 Learn More with JETRO's Market Reports

-JETRO creates tailored market reports that explore consumer trends, competitor activity, and market outlook for various industries.
+JETRO creates tailored market reports that explore consumer trends, competitor activities, and market outlooks for various industries.
 These reports can be accessed by contacting the nearest regional JETRO office and scheduling a free business consultation.